Systematics of dynamical mass ejection, nucleosynthesis, and radioactively powered electromagnetic signals from

-The corresponding matter will increase the ejecta mass and will ultimately have to be taken into account for reliable predictions of the properties of electromagnetic counterparts of NS mergers.
+The corresponding matter will increase the ejecta mass (see e.g.~\citet{2013arXiv1304.6720F} for longterm evolution models) and will ultimately have to be taken into account for reliable predictions of the properties of electromagnetic counterparts of NS mergers.
+However, the differences in the composition and velocities of this additional mass outflow are predicted to lead to a second light curve peak that can be observationally discriminated from the signature of the dynamical ejecta~\citep{2013arXiv1303.5787B}.
+Therefore the potential of inferring EoS information from the counterpart of the dynamical ejecta is likely to remain unaffected.
 The robustness of the nucleosynthesis outcome has to be explored concerning variations connected to uncertainties of the nuclear reaction rates.
 Further work is also needed to address how NS mergers as r-process sources fit into chemical evolution scenarios of the Milky Way, which should explain the observations of r-element enhanced metal-poor stars.
 Finally, the capabilities of various observational facilities have to be evaluated in view of the bounds on the observable features set by our survey.